Belarus–Poland border: History

 In August 1948, the TASS agency announced a communication on the completion of delimitation of the border.
 However, the local authorities determined the final shape of the border and belonging of individual villages or their fragments for more than a year and a half.
-On the basis of documentation of the Belarusian side, officially announced on July 8, 1950, the Polish side obtained 30 villages as part of exchange and border corrections, while the Belarusian side obtained 12 villages.
+On the basis of documentation of the Belarusian side, officially announced on 8 July 1950, the Polish side obtained 30 villages as part of exchange and border corrections, while the Belarusian side obtained 12 villages.
 Also, many villages had been divided.
-Thereafter, and until now, the border between Poland and Belarus has never changed.